-The Hovawart is one of the most ancient breeds in the world, having been around during the Middle Ages.
-It originated in Germany as a herding dog and then later on became a guard dog.
-This breed thrives in a family environment and a good choice for first-time owners as it is placid, intelligent and eager to please.
-It develops a strong bond with its owners but could suffer from separation anxiety.
+The Hovawart thrives in a family environment and a good choice for first-time owners as it is calm, loyal, and fun-loving.
+The Hovawart can easily develop a strong bond with his owners but he could suffer from separation anxiety.

-The Hovawart is German dog that is considered one of the most ancient breeds in the world as it was around since the Middle Ages as a herding dog.
+The Hovawart is German dog that is considered one of the most ancient herding dog breeds in the world as it has been around since the Middle Ages.
 The earliest recording of the breed was in 1210 when Slavic invaders slaughtered one family and a Hovawart saved the lord’s infant son, the lone survivor in the tragedy.
-In 1473, it was regarded as one of the Five Noble Breeds because aside from being a guard dog it successfully traced robbers and other criminals.
+In 1473, it was regarded as one of the five noble breeds because aside from being a guard dog, it successfully traced robbers and other criminals.

-During the 20th century, the Hovawart’s numbers severely declined as newer breeds like the German Shepherd took on the breed’s job as a guard and working dog.
-In 1915, zoologist Kurt Friedrich Konig saved the breed from extinction when he put on breeding efforts by using similar-looking dogs from the Black Forrest region and crossed them with Newfoundlands, Leonbergers, German Shepherds, Bernese Mountain Dogs and an African hunting dog.
+During the twentieth century, the Hovawart’s numbers severely declined as newer breeds like the German shepherd took on the breed’s job as a guard and working dog.
+In 1915, zoologist Kurt Friedrich Konig saved the breed from extinction when he put on breeding efforts by using similar-looking dogs from the Black Forrest region and crossed them with Newfoundland, Leonberger, German shepherd, Bernese mountain dog, and African hunting dog.
 In 1922, the first Hovawart litter was listed into the German Breeding Registry.
 The Hovawart breed was registered with the German Kennel Club in 1937.

-The Hovawart is a naturally beautiful medium to large dog that looks similar to various retriever breeds like the Golden Retriever.
-With males noticeably bigger than females, the breed stands 58 to 70 centimetres at the withers and weighs 66 to 88 pounds.
+The Hovawart is a naturally beautiful, medium-to-large dog that looks similar to various retriever breeds like the Golden Retriever.
+With males noticeably bigger than females, the breed stands 58–70 centimetres at the withers and weighs 66–88 pounds.
 It is a powerful dog that has a slightly longer body than it is tall.
-It has a clean head with a moderately broad skull, triangular ears and strong and deep muzzles that slightly taper to the nose, which has well-developed nostrils.
-It has oval-shaped and medium eyes that is either dark or medium brown.
-These lovely eyes give off an intelligence, endearing and keen look.
+It has a clean head with a moderately broad skull, triangular ears, and strong and deep muzzle that slightly tapers to the nose, which has well-developed nostrils.
+It has oval-shaped and medium eyes that are either dark or medium brown.
+These lovely eyes give off an intelligent, endearing, and keen look.

-The Hovie boasts of a beautiful long topcoat that is dense and close lying, which is either straight or slightly wavy.
+The Hovie boasts of a beautiful, long topcoat that is dense and close-lying, and it is either straight or slightly wavy.
 It also has a thin undercoat.
-The hair on the head and front legs is short, and is longer on the chest and belly, backs of the forelegs, and backs of the thighs and tail.
-According to KC standards, the accepted colours are black, blonde and black with gold.
+The hair on the head and front legs is short and is longer on the chest, belly, and back of the forelegs, thighs, and tail.
+According to KC standards, the accepted colours are black, blonde, and black with gold.

 This handsome dog has relatively low grooming needs as it only requires brushing two to three times a week.
 This becomes more frequent during the spring and autumn when shedding is heavier.
 It is a clean dog that should only be bathed when needed to avoid stripping off natural oils.